ChristopheBouriel/SharePlace-Evo-Docker/README.md

 	* Username --> Moderator
 	* Password --> moderate

-	If you decided to install the phpMyAdmin, you can find the panel at localhost:8080 in your browser (the DB name is "sampledb") :
+	If you decided to install the phpMyAdmin, you can find the panel at **localhost:8080** in your browser (the DB name is "sampledb") :
 	* Username --> Root
 	* Password --> Root

 4. In the end, to stop after testing, type the command :
 	`docker-compose down`
-	If you want to stop and then clear up everything*, type the command :
+	If you want to stop and then clear up everything, type the command :
 	`docker-compose down --rmi all --volume`
-	*Note that you still have to remove node and nginx images manually.